 The article has, for example, not focused on issues of bribery and corruption within the supply chain, which in certain parts of the world is significant and the major issue associated with supplier bias.

 Also, we have not included examples of supply where social responsibility factors are broken: perhaps supplying goods from factories where slave labour is used, or where environmental requirements are not met, to enable the supplier to make higher profits on supplied goods or offer lowest price bids when they are not meeting the organisations expectations of a socially responsible supplier.

 These other factors, and the fact that the areas highlighted in this article can be more complex, highlights how difficult this supplier bias can be to counter in supply chains.

-Because of this complexity, Claritum does not claim to remove supplier bias, however we do claim to significantly reduce the opportunities for supplier bias.
-Addressing supplier bias through eProcurement automation of the procure to pay process and providing configurable process mechanisms to minimise supplier bias opportunities.
+Because of this complexity, Claritum does not claim to remove supplier bias, however, we do claim to significantly reduce the opportunities for supplier bias.
+Addressing supplier bias through eProcurement automation of the procure to pay process and providing configurable process mechanisms to minimize supplier bias opportunities.